 As the name suggests, cybercriminals spoof emails in a way that it appears to be originating from someone you trust.
 What is email spoofing?
 One can define email snooping as the method where cybercriminals ‘use’ others’ valid email IDs to send you phishing emails and messages.

 For example, you might receive an email from some financial institution like PayPal or your bank.
 There won’t be anything suspicious in the email as the email ID is related to PayPal.
 The only difference you might find in spoofed emails is that they are asking you for your personal and/or financial information.
 It might just say, update your information and ask you to click on the link in the email.

 No matter what, never ever click links even in genuine emails if they are asking you to update your information.
 Type the URL manually and then do the needful.
 You never know which email is just a phishing attempt.

 How does Email Spoofing work

-In case you have seen the email account configuration in your email clients, you will see that the outgoing server always contain SMTP (Simple Mail Transfer Protocol).
-Every user and mail providers on the Internet use SMTP to send mails.
+In case you have seen the email account configuration in your email clients, you will see that the outgoing server always contains SMTP (Simple Mail Transfer Protocol).
+Every user and mail provider on the Internet uses SMTP to send mails.
 The protocol is, however, exploitable.
 It is the reason you can’t kill all spam at the entry.
 The protocol was last updated in the year 2008 (as of writing this article) and yet does not incorporate filters to differentiate original email headers from tampered headers.

 Not to confuse you here, but when you send an email using webmail and email clients, the webmail or clients attach a header to the email so that the recipient webmail and clients know the path it traveled to reach the recipient.
 These headers can easily be exploited and edited manually.